Par Pacific Announces First Quarter 2023 Earnings Release and Conference Call Schedule

-/EIN News/ -- HOUSTON, April 10, 2023 (GLOBE NEWSWIRE) -- Par Pacific Holdings, Inc. (NYSE: PARR) (“Par Pacific”) today announced that it will release its first quarter 2023 results after the New York Stock Exchange closes on Wednesday, May 3, 2023.
+HOUSTON, April 10, 2023 (GLOBE NEWSWIRE) -- Par Pacific Holdings, Inc. PARR ("Par Pacific") today announced that it will release its first quarter 2023 results after the New York Stock Exchange closes on Wednesday, May 3, 2023.
 This release will be followed by a conference call for investors on Thursday, May 4, 2023 at 9:00 a.m.
 Central Time (10:00 a.m.
 Eastern).
-The full text of the release will be available on Par Pacific’s website at http://www.parpacific.com.
+The full text of the release will be available on Par Pacific's website at http://www.parpacific.com.

 Par Pacific First Quarter 2023 Earnings Conference Call